pytroll/fcidecomp/documentation/verification-validation-plan/test_specification_design.rst

 Traceability between test cases and test procedures is ensured by the naming convention described in the following paragraph.

+The automated tests are pytest files with in-code documentation; with this approach, the documentation is written in such a way that it describes the test case, and the test code is the test procedure.
+The part of the automated tests in the Test Cases and Procedures document will be then automatically generated from the code.

 Identification of Test Cases and Test Procedures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^